Persepolis: The Apadana Palace

-Darius I built the greatest palace at Persepolis on the western side of platform.
+Darius I built the greatest palace at Persepolis on the western side of the platform.
 This palace was called the Apadana.
 The King of Kings used it for official audiences.

 Foundation tablets of gold and silver were found in two deposition boxes in the foundations of the Palace.
 They contained an inscription by Darius in Old Persian cuneiform, which describes the extent of his Empire in broad geographical terms, and is known as the DPh inscription:

 Gold foundation tablets of Darius I for the Apadana Palace, in their original stone box.
 The Apadana coin hoard had been deposited underneath. c.
 510 BC.
 Both are kept at the National Museum of Iran.

 One of the two gold deposition plates.
 Two more were in silver.
 They all had the same trilingual inscription (DPh inscription).

 Darius the great king, king of kings, king of countries, son of Hystaspes, an Achaemenid.
 King Darius says: This is the kingdom which I hold, from the Sacae who are beyond Sogdia, to Kush, and from Sind (𐏃𐎡𐎭𐎢𐎺, locative of Hiduš, i.e. "Indus valley") to Lydia (Spardâ) – [this is] what Ahuramazda, the greatest of gods, bestowed upon me.
 May Ahuramazda protect me and my royal house!